 REPOSI Register: an Italian Register of hospitalized elderly patient focusing on multimorbidity and polypharmacy

 As a consequence of population aging we have witnessed in internal medicine hospital wards a progressive shift from a population of in-patients relatively young and mainly affected by a single ailment to one of older and older and more and more complex patients with multiple chronic diseases.
 They are also treated as out-patients by many different specialists with poor integration and handled with multiple concomitant medications.
 Polypharmacy (defined as the chronic intake of five or more drugs) is associated with increased risks of drug-drug interactions and related adverse effects, prescription and intake errors, poor adherence, re-hospitalization and mortality.
 With this background, the Italian Society of Internal Medicine chose to start in 2008 a prospective register called REPOSI in internal medicine and geriatric hospital wards.
 The country wide register is an ongoing observatory on multimorbidity and polypharmacy in the oldest old, with the goal to improve prescription appropriateness and thus avoid potentially inappropriate medications.
-The register, that accrued so far 7000 older patients throughout a 10 year period, involved more than 100 internal medicine and geriatrics wards and more than 300 clinicians.
+The register, that accrued so far 7,000 older patients throughout a 10 year period, involved more than 100 internal medicine and geriatrics wards and more than 300 clinicians.
 The Register is ongoing and still recruiting patients.
+Starting from 2020, the data from the REPOSI Register will be made available to AIFA (The Italian Agency on Medicines) for inclusion in the OsMED Report for the use of drugs in the hospital setting.

 Frail older adults: assessment of diagnostic and therapeutic pathways

 Through the use of administrative databases by record-linkage and network analysis models applicable to big-data, different studies are underway to assess the complexity of care and care pathways in frail elderly.
 Furthermore, with national and international public bodies and family associations, we are involved in projects for the evaluation of the organization of mental health services, strategies to address frailty (FOCUS Project, http://focus-aha.eu/home) and on quality of life in different care settings and in particular in Healthcare Residences (RSA).
-Finally, with the European Survey database (SHARE), analyses are underway to study the dynamics and the social and health factors that characterize the progression towards frailty.
+Finally, in a sample of 27,468 people derived from the SHARE database, progression towards pre-frailty or frailty in two years was observed in 21% and reversion in 18% of the individuals.
+Although high social isolation and high loneliness were not common, average social isolation was reported by almost two thirds and of loneliness by one fourth of the population and increased the risk of progression into prefrailty and frailty.
+Attention should be given also to average loneliness and social isolation, which professionals and patients themselves often consider normal or acceptable, and should be actively addressed even in the absence of other health conditions.

 Appropriate drug prescribing at the end of life